 By working with contact and interaction, over time we adopt the physical and mental attitude that ultimately makes possible the joining of opposing movements and intentions.
 This process is further supported by regularly practicing using wooden swords and sticks in order to better understand distances, lines and axes of rotation and to work on the martial aspects of Aikido.

-Dr. Martin Mühlenbrock is a versed and internationally trained Aikido master with a third degree black belt (sandan) as well as an experienced and certificated Aikido teacher.
-Mark Disco is an experienced Aikido master with a second degree black belt (nidan) as well as a competent and certificated Aikido assistant teacher.
+Dr. Martin Mühlenbrock is an experienced and internationally trained Aikido master with a third degree black belt (Aikikai Hombu Dojo) as well as a competent and certified Aikido teacher (NOC*NSF).